MatsFi/FoxBot/README.md

 ## Setup Order

 1. Local Economy must be loaded first to initialize the transfer service
-2. External economies can be loaded in any order after
+2. External economies can be loaded in any order thereafter
 3. Each external economy registers with the transfer service on load

 ## Usage